MariaNastoula/Arduino-Digital-Dice/README.md

 This project simulates a digital dice through arduino uno and 7 segment display.

-Version 2 (V2) - I added button so that the loop begins every time button is pressed otherwise it is in waiting mode
+Version 2 (V2) - I added a button so that the loop begins every time button is pressed otherwise it remains in waiting mode

 ## Components

+### Version 1
 - Arduino Uno
 - USB Cable
 - Breadboard